 To avoid this issue, remove the split page if it is the last page of a chapter.

 All videos need to be saved in .mp4 format.

 The codec must be set to ACC - not .mp3 (2.0 Channel).

-When you choose to edit a template background colour, you are presented with a colour palette called "FALKOR COLOURS".
+When you choose to edit a template background colour, you are presented with a custom colour palette.
 These colours work well on retina screens and are designed to look good across devices.

-When using a template that allows you to upload an image, Falkor will show "RECOMMENDED COLOURS" colours that go well with your image.
+When using a template that allows you to upload an image, it will show "RECOMMENDED COLOURS" colours that go well with your image.

 In order to simplify authoring, we have done all of the design and layout work for you.

 This means you have an ever-growing template library to work with, but you might not be able to place things exactly where you want them.
 Using our tried and tested templates ensures that your content will always look good on multiple devices and screen sizes.

 The best way to order stories is by creating custom categories.
 You can then publish stories to different categories that will be visible on the app.